hsandy123/fortiadc-kubernetes-controller/demo.md

 2. Integration Steps:
     How to integrate FortiADC with Kubernetes in a Calico VXLAN environment.
 3. Deployment Steps:
-    How to deploy the TCP Virtual Server to expose the PostgreSQL server with SSL enabled.
+    How to deploy the TCP Virtual Server Custom Resource to expose the PostgreSQL server with SSL enabled.

 ## Scenario Overview